wind turbines on a snowy hill

 Baltic Power Offshore Wind Farm, Poland

 Located 23 km north of the Polish coastline, the 1.2 GW Baltic Power Offshore Wind Farm is a joint project between the ORLEN Group and Northland Power.
-The designated area spans roughly 130 kmwith 76 wind turbines initially planned, though the space can accommodate 100 turbines, so there’s the possibility for expansion in the coming years.
+The designated area spans roughly 130 kmwith 76 wind turbines initially planned, although the space can accommodate 100 turbines.
+So there’s the possibility for expansion in the coming years.

 According to the adopted schedule, the farm construction is slated to begin in 2024 and be commissioned in 2026 to provide clean energy to over 1.5 million households.
 The project is set to revolutionize Poland’s energy sector and will be vital to meeting the country’s commitment to renewable energy.